A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Numerical results

 The results in tables~\ref{table:S:mu1}-\ref{table:L:mu1em6} indicate that the number of factorizations compared to those done by \texttt{Newton} may be reduced by instead performing low-rank updates, as with \texttt{mN-r($r$)}, $r = [2, \> 16]$.
 The reduced number of factorizations is however often at the expense of performing additional iterations with low-rank updates.
 The total number of iterations and/or factorizations are for many problems, but not for all, further reduced with heuristics \texttt{H1} and \texttt{H2}, as shown by the results corresponding to \texttt{mN-r($r$)-H1} and \texttt{mN-r($r$)-H2}, $r = [2, \> 16]$.
 This behavior is most significant in the simulations with larger values of $\mu$, as shown in Table~\ref{table:S:mu1}, Table~\ref{table:M:mu1} and Table~\ref{table:L:mu1}.
-Moreover, the \texttt{mN}-methods in Table~\ref{table:M:mu1em6}, Table~\ref{table:L:mu1em6} and the right-hand side of Table~\ref{table:S:mu1em3-mu1em6} show similar performance.
-The \texttt{mN}-methods are thus less likely to produce limiting steps at small values of $\mu$ on the benchmark problems.
+Comparing the number of iterations in the \texttt{mN}-methods gives an indication of whether the heuristics have been active on a specific problem.
+The results in tables~\ref{table:S:mu1}-\ref{table:L:mu1em6} show that the performance of the heuristics varies with each problem, and in addition with $\mu^0$.
+In particular, the results show that the heuristics are most effective, and hence more likely to be active, at larger values of $\mu$.
+For smaller values of $\mu$, the \texttt{mN}-methods show similar performance, see Table~\ref{table:M:mu1em6}, Table~\ref{table:L:mu1em6} and the right-hand side of Table~\ref{table:S:mu1em3-mu1em6}.
+This indicates that the heuristics are less likely to have been active for smaller values of $\mu$.
+Consequently, the \texttt{mN}-methods are less likely to produce limiting steps at small values of $\mu$ on the benchmark problems.
+The observation is in line with the results of the theoretical sections.
 Overall \texttt{mN-r(2)} fails to converge for two problems within a maximum number of iterations due to small step sizes.
 This is overcome with both \texttt{H1} and \texttt{H2}, as shown by the corresponding results in Table~\ref{table:M:mu1}.

 Numerical experiments have further shown that decreasing the refactorization parameters of Table~\ref{table:l} decreases the number of iterations, and increases the number of factorizations done by the \texttt{mN}-methods.
 In general, an increased rank of each update matrix reduces the number of iterations overall, but due to the refactorization strategy the methods are required to refactorize more often.